 Use Google Images and people search engines to do a reverse search of the person’s profile to see if it’s associated with another name or with details that don’t match up.

 Simply go to Google Images and click the camera icon to upload and search the picture.

-People search services:
+People search engines:

 Tip 6: Use security tools